ig3/srf-scheduler/README.md

  * Fix default maxGoodInterval
  * Use a weighted average for study time
  * Randomize due date to disperse clusters of cards
+ * Add latency, backlog and overdue to dailystats